telerik/kendo-ui-core/docs-aspnet-mvc/helpers/tabstrip/overview.md

 ### Existing Instances

-You can reference an existing Kendo UI TabStrip instance via [`jQuery.data()`](http://api.jquery.com/jQuery.data/).
+To reference an existing Kendo UI TabStrip instance, use the [`jQuery.data()`](http://api.jquery.com/jQuery.data/) configuration option.
 Once a reference is established, use the [TabStrip API](../../../kendo-ui/api/javascript/ui/tabstrip#methods) to control its behavior.

 ###### Example